Peony’s Tavern: 2.02 – Hand in Hand for Three Lifetimes Without Regret

 That person’s tone of voice held a slight gaiety: “Shao Zi…is it because you’re a peony?”3

 “No, this name was given by Grandpa.
 Soon after I began living in the tavern, I was hungry in the middle of the night and ran into the kitchen to steal food.
 As a result, Grandpa discovered me and asked me which house’s child I was.
-I didn’t dare to answer.
+I didn’t dare answer.
 He cooked me some noodles and said I could live there from then on.
 He gave me the name, Shao Zi, and said that the tavern was to be my home.
 Mn, I’m called Shao Zi because back then, I only knew how to use a spoon and couldn’t use chopsticks.”

 The strength used to hold her increased slightly, and he replied softly: “Mn.”